tendermint/tendermint/spec/abci++/abci++_methods.md

       `ResponsePrepareProposal.consensus_param_updates`.
     * in both modes, the Application can manipulate transactions:
         * leave transactions untouched - `TxAction = UNMODIFIED`
-        * add new transactions directly to the proposal - `TxAction = ADDED`
+        * add new transactions (not present initially) to the proposal - `TxAction = ADDED`
         * remove (invalid) transactions from the proposal and from the mempool - `TxAction = REMOVED`
-        * remove transactions from the proposal but not from the mempool (effectively _delaying_ them) - the Application removes the transaction from the list
+        * remove transactions from the proposal but not from the mempool (effectively _delaying_ them) - the Application does not include the transaction in `ResponsePrepareProposal.tx_records`
         * modify transactions (e.g. aggregate them) - `TxAction = ADDED` followed by
           `TxAction = REMOVED`.
 As explained above, this compromises client traceability, unless it is implemented at the Application level.